peteryzhang6/The-Law-of-One/Social Memory Complex/Orion.md

 11.22: However, very positively, as you would call this distortion, oriented so-called scientists have received information intended to unlock peaceful means of progress which redounded unto the last echoes of potential destruction due to further reception of other scientists of a negative orientation/distortion.
 # Crusader
 11.16: The crusaders move in their chariots to conquer planetary mind/body/spirit social complexes before they reach the stage of achieving social memory.

+12.9: [[UFO|Many of those]] seen in your skies are of the Orion group.
+They send out messages.
+Some are received by those who are oriented towards service to others.
+These messages then are altered to be acceptable to those entities while warning of difficulties ahead.
+This is the most that self-serving entities can do when faced with those whose wish is to serve others.
+The contacts which the group finds most helpful to their cause are those contacts made with entities whose orientation is towards service to self.
+There are many thought-form entities in your skies which are of a positive nature and are the projections of the Confederation.
+Other sightings are due to the inadvertent visualization by your peoples’ optical mechanisms of your own government’s weaponry.

+12.18: the crusaders of Orion use two types of entities to do their bidding, shall we say.
+The first type is a thought-form; the second, a kind of robot.
+### Men in Black
+12.21: The Men in Black are a thought-form type of entity which have some beingness to their make-up.
+They have certain physical characteristics given them.
+However, their true vibrational nature is without third-density vibrational characteristics and, therefore, they are able to materialize and dematerialize when necessary.
+## Chariot
+12.2

+The term chariot is a term used in warfare among your peoples.
+That is its significance.
+The shape of the Orion craft is one of the following: firstly, the elongated, ovoid shape which is of a darker nature than silver but which has a metallic appearance if seen in the light.
+In the absence of light, it appears to be red or fiery in some manner.

+Other craft include disc-shaped objects of a small nature approximately twelve feet in your measurement in diameter, the box-like shape approximately forty feet to a side in your measurement.
+Other craft can take on a desired shape through the use of thought control mechanisms.
+There are various civilization complexes which work within this group.
+Some are more able to use intelligent infinity than others.
+The information is very seldom shared; therefore, the chariots vary greatly in shape and appearance.
 # Density of Orion
 **7.15**